BayLak-Egypt/AgarModExtension/README.md

 2. Open **Agar.io** and press **F1** to toggle the configuration menu.
 3. Customize your settings and enjoy the game!

 ---

->[!CAUTION]
->Important Legal and Educational Disclaimer:
-The following content is provided for educational and awareness purposes only, aimed at raising security awareness and understanding how to protect systems and data.
-The author or developer is completely absolved of any responsibility for any misuse, illegal, or harmful use of this information and tools.
-Using this knowledge in any disruptive or unauthorized activity is solely your own personal responsibility.

----